sskreber/AVeryResponsibleApp2.0/README.md

+# AVeryResponsibleApp4.0 (Android Basics Nanodegree by Google at Udacity, Feb.
+25. 2018, Project 2)

+- New launcher icon, with several scaled versions to fit various device sizes.
+- When Start Quit button is displayed, no EditText is apparent on the screen anymore, it gets to set visible when the first quiz question appears.
+- Code comments (in detail) added.
+- At the end of quiz, not the background of the ScrollView is changed (see previous version) but an ImageView is set to visible from its hitherto gone state.

 # AVeryResponsibleApp3.0 (Android Basics Nanodegree by Google at Udacity, Feb.
 2018, Project 2)
 Fixed some issues with the second activity (SoberActivity).
 - Added content to SoberActivity (e.g. background drawable changes is soberness score proves low at the end of the quiz, and goHomeMessage is displayed);